 It comes down to individual needs and wants.
 If you want your plantar fasciitis symptoms resolved ASAP then a combination of load optimisation with the best orthotics for plantar fasciitis for your feet and active strength and conditioning work will get you back moving pain free quickly.

-Plantar fasciitis orthosis and arch supports.
-Learn more here.
+Plantar fasciitis and arch supports blog post.

 Can I still run with my Plantar Fasciitis?